glinchflash/Learning-Typescript/README.md

      - created a new file in models called "Interface"
      - exported the interface
      - added the functions apply and showCalculations to the new interface
-     - implemented the interface too the 3 classes (Fixed,Variable and No discount)
+     - implemented the interface to the 3 classes (Fixed,Variable and No discount)
      - recompiled with webpack